Born Lucky: Plot

-Mops (Ray), so called because of her striking curly hair, is an orphan living in the East End of London with her guardian Turnips (Talbot O'Farrell), whose nickname derives from his craft of carving flowers out of vegetables, which he sells to earn a few extra coppers to augment his income as a lighting-man at the local music hall.
+Mops, so called because of her striking curly hair, is an orphan living in the East End of London with her guardian Turnips, whose nickname derives from his craft of carving flowers out of vegetables, which he sells to earn a few extra coppers to augment his income as a lighting-man at the local music hall.
 Mops performs there and earns a living wage, but has to contend with the unwanted advances of the manager.
 When he tries to force himself on her, Turnips beats him up and both he and Mops are sacked.

 Unable to pay the rent, they are turned out of their home and decide to head off for Kent, where they know there is seasonal work to be found picking hops.
 The work is hard and ill-paid, and finding enough to eat is a problem.
-Mops strikes up a friendship with a younger itinerant (Longden), who seems downhearted but is soon cheered up.
+Mops strikes up a friendship with a younger itinerant, who seems downhearted but is soon cheered up.
 One evening Turnips goes to a bakery to buy a loaf but does not have enough money.
 He begins to argue and a fight breaks out; Turnips is arrested and sentenced to a term of imprisonment.
 Mops visits him in the cells and he suggests she return to London and register with a training centre to try to obtain a position in service.

 Having taken the advice, Mops finds a place as kitchen-maid with Lady Chard.
 As the lowest in the servants' pecking-order she is given the most menial jobs and is bullied by more senior domestics.
 Early one morning when she is alone in the kitchen she hears a knock, and opens the door to find the man she befriended on the road.
 She helps him out of a predicament, and they begin walking out together after he successfully applies for a position with playwright Frank Dale.
 Some time later Mops is dismissed from her post after being blamed for starting a fire in the house.
 She goes to visit her beau, and finds him smartly-dressed and in conversation with a theatrical impresario.
 He admits that he is really Frank Dale, and all along he has been using her as research material for his new play.
 On being told of Mops' music hall background, Frank and the impresario offer her the lead role in the play.
 Both the play and Mops are overnight sensations, and she is welcomed by society.
 After Frank has rid himself of his grasping fiancée, and Mops has exacted her revenge on the magistrate who imprisoned Turnips, the couple are married and the future looks bright for them and the newly released Turnips.